dfgordon/tree-sitter-turbowave/README.md

 	for child in tree.root_node.children:
 	    print(child.type)

-# Sample turboWAVE input File
+# Sample turboWAVE Input File

 This is a SPARC database file with bare bones argon plasma chemistry.